 - Remove all the suspicious or unknown Plugins.

 - Go to “Settings” and click on “Internet Options.”

 - Change the URL to any of your trusted websites. (like Google, Yahoo, etc.)

 Now, finally, restart your system to see the changes.

 Following the steps given above should ensure the complete removal of this Malware from your system.
-It is always recommended to scan your system with a reliable Anti-Virus program regularly.
+Scanning your system with a reliable Anti-Virus program is always recommended.